 A: A project of this sort encompasses three phases.
 In the first phase, engineers conduct an in-depth investigation of the project’s logistical, environmental, safety, and economic elements.
 In the second phase, detailed construction documents are developed.
 Finally, in the third phase, the project is constructed.

 Working in partnership with the villages of Wilmette, Glenview, and Skokie, the Village of Northfield is currently conducting the Phase I study of the 4.15 mile segment of the SVT spanning from Northfield’s northern border to Old Orchard Road.
-The public input process of Phase I is ongoing and will continue until the May 29 Open House to be held at Glenview’s Village Hall.
+The public input process of Phase I is ongoing.
 Engineers estimate that Phase I will be completed by late this summer.

 The Villages of Northfield, Wilmette, Glenview, and Skokie have submitted grant applications for the Phase II Engineering for this project.
 If funding is received, Phase II will take about a year and a half to complete.
 Once the Phase II Engineering is complete, the final phase will be construction of the SVT, which will take about one year.
 The estimated cost for constructing Northfield’s 2.36 mile segment of the SVT is approximately $2.2 million.
 The Village does not currently have these funds budgeted, and without grant money, Northfield’s portion of the SVT will not be built.

 Q: Why is the Village considering construction of the SVT bike path?

 A: Once constructed, the SVT will increase walkability in the Village and provide convenient access to a number of community focal points, including New Trier High School, the Cook County Forest Preserve, and the North Shore Senior Center.
 Northfield is one of the few Villages that has not constructed its part of the SVT.